Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Appendix

 Now that the iterative update scheme has been established, actual averaging weights need to be defined.
 These weights shall respect the varying certainty or error bar associated with the different available equations for each parameter.
-It will be argued that the denominators occurring in the update rules are reasonable indicators in this respect and may be used as weighting factors, which in addition avoids potential divisions by zero.
-This is e.g.\ easy to see for the example of $r_{i}'$: the observable amplitudes $a_{im}$ correspond to actual horizontal and vertical ranges covered by the projections observed on a rasterized detector.
-The smaller the amplitude, the higher its relative uncertainty given some absolute precision in the determination of the projections' coordinates.
-When determining $r_{i}'$ from a number of observed amplitudes $a_{im}$, obviously the larger ones should thus be given increased weight relative to the smaller ones.
-In particular, amplitudes $a_{i\mathrm{h}}$ corresponding to the horizontal projection coordinate are usually in the order of magnitude of the detector width, while the amplitudes $a_{i\mathrm{v}}$ associated to the vertical coordinate will actually vanish for a perfectly aligned system.
-As these amplitudes are, given the relation $a_{im}=r_{i}'P_{m\mathrm{a}}$, proportional to the parameters $P_{m\mathrm{a}}$, the latter may as well be used for the respective importance weighting.
-This reasoning can analogously be transferred to the remaining parameters as well, and the following explicit update scheme can finally be stated:
+It will be argued that the denominators occurring in the right-hand-side expressions are reasonable indicators in this respect and may be used as weighting factors, which in addition avoids potential divisions by zero.
+This can be easily seen on the example of $r_{i}'$: the observable amplitudes $a_{im}$ on the right hand side correspond to actual horizontal and vertical ranges covered by the projections observed on a rasterized detector.
+Given some absolute precision in the determination of the projection's coordinates, the relative uncertainty of some $a_{im}$ will be lower the larger its absolute value.
+As $a_{im}$ are, given the relation $a_{im}=r_{i}'P_{m\mathrm{a}}$, proportional to the parameters $P_{m\mathrm{a}}$, the latter may as well be used for the respective importance weighting.
+This reasoning can analogously be transferred to the remaining parameters as well, finally leading to the explicit alternating update scheme stated in Algorithm~\ref{alg:iterative-pmat-recon}, whereby the weights are formed as the square of the denominators to ensure positivity.
+The averages over the differences $\phi_{i0\mathrm{v}}-\phi_{i0\mathrm{h}}$ and $\phi_{i0\mathrm{w}}-\phi_{i0\mathrm{h}}$ are performed (cf.\ Alg.~\ref{alg:iterative-pmat-recon}) over their complex amplitude representation (with $\boldsymbol{i}$ denoting the imaginary unit).
+The weighting factors $a_{i\mathrm{h}}^{2}$, $a_{i\mathrm{v}}^{2}$ and $a_{i\mathrm{w}}^{2}$ for the phases $\phi_{i0\mathrm{h}}$, $\phi_{i0\mathrm{v}}$ and $\phi_{i0\mathrm{h}}$ thereby follow the same heuristic as outlined previously.